 Our Adoption Lawyers

-Livesay & Myers, P.C. has a team of experienced adoption lawyers across five office locations: in Fairfax, Arlington, Leesburg, Manassas and Fredericksburg.
+Livesay & Myers, P.C. has a team of experienced adoption lawyers across five office locations: in Fairfax, Arlington, Ashburn, Manassas and Fredericksburg.
 Be sure to read our client reviews, then examine the profiles of each of our attorneys to find the one who is the best fit for you.

-Fall Consultation Special.
+Summer Consultation Special.
 For a limited time, schedule an initial 1-hour consultation with one of our adoption attorneys for just $150.
 Contact us today to take advantage of this discounted rate.